Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Connect tracking to booking systems

 The most actionable workplace analytics come from combining occupancy sensor data with space booking systems.
-When you can see both what's reserved and what's actually used, you identify opportunities to improve.
+When you can see both what's reserved and what's used, you identify opportunities to improve.

 For example, if data shows that 30% of meeting room bookings result in no-shows, you can implement check-in requirements that release unclaimed rooms after 15 minutes.
 If certain desk neighborhoods consistently show low utilization, you can convert them to collaboration zones or hot desking areas that better match demand.